 Prevention & Intervention

-Prevention and Intervention Services of the Department of Mental Health, Substance Abuse and Developmental Services provides mental health education for the general public and substance abuse prevention programs for high risk populations in both schools and community settings.
+Prevention and Intervention Services of the Department of Mental Health, Substance Abuse and Developmental Services (MHSADS) provides mental health education for the general public and substance abuse prevention programs for high risk populations in both schools and community settings.

 If someone in your household has a behavioral health condition, you are encouraged to create a RapidSOS profile.
 Learn more.

 This is a training on Adverse Childhood Experiences (ACEs) and their impact on overall public health.
 To learn more about preventing ACEs in your community with a class or presentation, visit loudoun.gov/childhoodadversitytraining or send an email.
 ACEs training is also offered in Spanish.

 Question Persuade and Refer (QPR) Training is a one-hour educational program designed to assist people in recognizing the warning signs of a suicide crisis and how to refer someone for professional help.
 The QPR suicide prevention training teaches three simple yet powerful steps anyone can learn to help save a life from suicide - Question, Persuade and Refer.
 For more information, visit loudoun.gov/suicidepreventiontraining or send an email.

 The Prevention Alliance of Loudoun (PAL) is a coalition of youth, Loudoun County agencies, faith-based organizations, and other community stakeholders and parents dedicated to mental health awareness and substance misuse prevention efforts.
 PAL provides information, resources and support to parents and caregivers and hosts events and workshops throughout the year.
 Learn more about PAL.